The Family of Philipp Sommer

 The widow Jette Sommer continued to live at the address in Gartenstrasse, despite the fact that her children left Germany quite early and moved to Argentina and England.
 At the beginning of 1938 she offered to sell her house to the Master Painter Oskar Tränkler, who was working for her at the time.
 She wanted to emigrate to Argentina to join her son Josef and daughter Lina.
 Her daughter Philippine was living in England.
 The quota fixed her departure date for around Christmas 1938.
 The family would only be able to move in then.
 Oskar Tränkler accepted Mrs Sommer’s offer as the property included a barn where he could install his workshop.

-He received the house documents from the Land Registry Office and paid the mortgage for a field in Laubenzedel.
+"My father received the house documents from the Land Registry Office and paid the mortgage for a field in Laubenzedel.
 Already in the summer he began to install his workshop at Gartenstrasse 8.
-On 10th November 1938, after the pogrom night, Mr Tränkler was on the way to his workshop when he saw SS soldiers taking Mrs Sommer away.
+On 10th November 1938, after the pogrom night, he was on the way to his workshop when he saw SS soldiers taking Mrs Sommer away.
 He tried to intervene but was then threatened himself.
 People from the neighborhood were already in the house, carrying off furniture and other objects.
-Mrs Sommer was taken away and Gunzenhausen Municipality took over the house, although it had already been promised to Mr Tränkler and he had paid part of the purchase price.
+Mrs Sommer was taken away and Gunzenhausen Municipality took over the house, although it had already been promised to my father and he had paid part of the purchase price.
 In 1939 he had to buy it back from the town, however they kept a field in the Wolfgang-Krauss-Strasse which belonged to it.
 The Hensoltshöhe Kindergarten stands there now.
-The Tränkler family was able to move into the house in January 1939.
-At the end of the war, around 1946, the Restitution Office IRSO confiscated the house, the Tränklers had to pay rent and didn’t know if they would be allowed to keep it.
-They tried to take contact with Mrs Sommer and her children, searched in Ansbach and Nürnberg for their addresses but were unsuccessful.
-Several years later they had to pay an additional sum of money and were able to stay in the house.
-Mrs Barbara Tränkler still lives there.
-Mrs Jette Sommer moved to Memmingen on 01.12.1938 and was able to emigrate to Argentina at Christmas.
+We were able to move into the house in January 1939.
+At the end of the war, around 1946, the Restitution Office IRSO confiscated the house, my parents had to pay rent and did not know if they would be allowed to keep it."

 Sources :

-Personal documentation on the Jewish residents of Gunzenhausen, compiled by municipal archivist Werner Mühlhäußer.
+Personal documentation on the Jewish residents of Gunzenhausen, compiled by municipal archivist Werner Mühlhäußer and Barbara Tränkler